Ubuntu version history: Ubuntu 22.04 LTS (Jammy Jellyfish)

 Ubuntu 22.04, codenamed Jammy Jellyfish, was released on 21 April 2022, and is a long-term support release, supported for five years, until April 2027.
 Ubuntu 22.04 LTS Desktop uses Linux kernel 5.17 for newer hardware and a rolling HWE (hardware enablement) kernel based on version 5.15 for other hardware; Ubuntu 22.04 LTS Server uses version 5.15, while Ubuntu Cloud and Ubuntu for IoT use an optimized kernel based on version 5.15.
 It updates Python to 3.10 and Ruby to 3.0.

 The desktop is a mix of GNOME 41 and 42 applications to avoid libadwaita.
 The default web browser, Firefox, is only available as a snap package and the release repositories no longer provide an alternative .deb package.
 This release includes two Yaru themes, light and dark, with a choice of ten different accent colors for customization.
+A planned notification asking to enable Ubuntu Pro, a free-for-home-use rebrand of Ubuntu Advantage, was dropped from the release after user backlash.

 While most reviews were positive, DistroWatch reviewer Jesse Smith was critical of the release, citing several bugs, inconsistent design, and stagnation, writing:

 I think the launch of Ubuntu 22.04 is a clear sign Canonical is much more interested in publishing releases on a set schedule than producing something worthwhile.
 This version was not ready for release and it is probably going to be a costly endeavour to maintain this collection of mixed versioned software and mixed display server and mixed designs for a full five years.
 It's a platform I would recommend avoiding.

 In a poll conducted by DistroWatch, 70% of readers expressed dislike at Ubuntu migrating packages to being snap-only.